Lightstreamer/Lightstreamer-kafka-connector/README.md

 The `AWS_MSK_IAM` authentication mechanism enables access to _Amazon Managed Streaming for Apache Kafka (MSK)_ through [IAM access control](https://docs.aws.amazon.com/msk/latest/developerguide/iam-access-control.html).

-When specified, the following parameters will be part of the authentication configuration:
+When this mechanism is specified, you can configure the following authentication parameters:

 - `iam.credential.profile.name`

   _Optional_.
 The name of the AWS credential profile.

-  If not set, the profile name default

   Example:

   ```xml